zapata-engineering/orquestra-sdk/projects/orquestra-sdk/docs/guides/dependency-installation.rst

 #.
 Create and activate a fresh `virtual environment <https://docs.python.org/3/library/venv.html>`_, outside of Orquestra workflows, eg. on your local machine.
 If you're using a task with a custom image, you should run your shell inside a container based on that image.

 #.
 Install the ``pip`` dependencies that the task would install in Orquestra.
    Be mindful of version constraints.
    Be sure install the dependencies in a single ``pip install`` invocation, as opposed to multiple ``pip install a; pip install b; ...``.
    A handy way to do this is to write a ``requirements.txt`` file and run ``pip install -r requirements.txt``.

 #.
 Observe the logs ``pip`` emits during this installation.
    If it takes more time than you would expect, or you can see ``pip`` attempting to install multiple, old versions of your dependencies, it means ``pip`` needs your help with the dependency constraint graph.

 #.
 Improve the dependency constraint graph.
    Usually this means you have to either:

     #.
 Relax a constraint, eg. replace ``benchq==0.4.0`` with ``bench>=0.4.0``.
-       This allows ``pip`` to find a set of dependencies with satisfies all the version constraints.
+       This allows ``pip`` to find a set of dependencies with satisfies all version constraints.

     #.
 Add a constraint, eg. replace ``benchq`` with ``benchq>=0.7.0``, if you're certain this version will work with other dependencies.
        This allows ``pip`` to converge faster in its search for a viable set of dependency versions, making it in time before the installation phase times out.